-A full time teacher of philosophy at Southern Evangelical Seminary, Dr. Bridges' current academic interests include the following: The Philosophical Theology of Thomas Aquinas, The Philosophy of Science, and important issues subsumed under The Philosophy of Religion, including The Problem of Evil.
+Academic Dean and Assistant Professor of Philosophy at Southern Evangelical Seminary.
+Dr. J.T.
+Bridges' current academic interests include: the Philosophical Theology of Thomas Aquinas; the Philosophy of Science; and important issues subsumed under The Philosophy of Religion.

-The panel of readers for the defense of his doctoral defense included: Southern Evangelical Seminary Professor of Philosophy, Richard G. Howe; Southern Evangelical Seminary research professor, Intelligent Design scholar and Mathematician, William A. Dembski; University of Oxford professor and mathematician, John C. Lennox; and the Discovery Institute's Senior Fellow and philosopher, Jay W. Richards.
+The panel of readers for his doctoral defense included: Southern Evangelical Seminary Professor of Philosophy, Richard G. Howe; Intelligent Design scholar and Mathematician, William A. Dembski; University of Oxford professor and mathematician, John C. Lennox; and the Discovery Institute's Senior Fellow and philosopher, Jay W. Richards.

 Click HERE for Points for a Good Research Paper